Broomweed; Texas Snakeweed

 Family: Asteraceae

-Plant Description: Annual, highly branched, usually resinous and sticky to 1 m high with lanceolate or linear leaves 1.5-3.5 long, alternate.
-Heads solitary or in panicles, 8-15 mm wide.
-Disks and rays yellow.
+Plant Description: Annual, highly branched, usually resinous and sticky to 1 m high with lanceolate or linear leaves 1.5-3.5 cmlong, alternate.
+Flower heads solitary or in panicles, 8-15 mm wide, disks and rays yellow.
 Fruit an achene about 3 mm tall; pappus scales about the same length, forming a jagged crown.

 Field Identification:

-Occurrence: Common on sand, clay, or caliche in pastures, openings and waste paces.
+Occurrence: Common on sand, clay, or caliche in pastures, open areas and disturbed places.

 Bloom Period: July-December